How Do I Get Proof of Health Insurance For Taxes?

 Do I need a 1095-A to file my taxes?

-If you purchased your health insurance through the ACA marketplace, you need the information provided on the 1095-A to complete your taxes.
-But you're not required to send the form when you file your return.
+If you bought your health insurance through the ACA marketplace, you need the information on your 1095-A to complete your taxes.
+But you don't have to include the form when you file your return.

 What do I do if I don't have a 1095-A?

-If you bought insurance through the marketplace and don't receive a 1095-A form either by mail or online, contact the marketplace where you bought the plan.
-You'll usually need to wait to receive your 1095-A before filing your taxes.
+If you bought insurance through the marketplace and didn't get a 1095-A form either by mail or online, contact the marketplace where you bought the plan.
+You'll usually need to wait to get your 1095-A before filing your taxes.

 Do I need a 1095-C to file my taxes in 2025?

 No, you don't need to include a 1095-C with your tax return.
-However, you can use the information that your employer sent on the 1095-C if you want to itemize your health expenses.
+However, you can use the information that your employer sent on the 1095-C if you want to itemize your healthcare costs.
 You can also keep it for your records to prove you had health insurance.

 Is there a tax penalty for not having health insurance?

 There is no longer a tax penalty to the IRS for not having health insurance.
 That's because the national health insurance mandate ended in 2018.
 However, some states still require health insurance.
-There is a tax penalty for not having health insurance in California, Massachusetts, New Jersey, Rhode Island, and Washington, D.C.
+California, Massachusetts, New Jersey, Rhode Island and Washington, D.C. penalize those without health insurance.

 Sources